 Looking for resources to get you started with musical experiences for your infant or toddler – even if you don’t consider yourself all that “musical?”

-Check out these 5 great options from Ayelet and Strength In Words:
+Check out these 5 great options from Ayelet and Learn With Less:

 Strength In Words: Music For Families: our digital album, featuring easy songs and rhythms, ideas to help you individualize them to your family, and instruments made of materials found in your home! (apply “SAVE20” coupon for Tandem Speech Therapy readers)

-10 Great Musicians Every Parent Should Know: a great blog post from Strength In Words!
+10 Great Musicians Every Parent Should Know: a great blog post from Learn With Less!

 Ayelet is a pediatric speech-language pathologist, parent educator, singer, and mother based in the San Francisco Bay Area.
-She is the creator of Strength In Words, whose mission is to provide caregiver/baby interaction and support parent education through music, play, sensory experiences, and language-rich environments.
-She is also the founder of the Strength In Words Community LAB, a community and content hub for early parent support and parent education.
-Her current passions include spending time with her family, and creating a community of support for families of young children with infants & toddlers of all developmental levels.
-You can learn more on www.strengthinwords.com.
+She is the founder and host of Learn With Less, where she provides families with the confidence to raise a great human from day one – without having to buy a single toy!
+She is also the creator of the Learn With Less™ Curriculum, the basis for which is outlined in her bestselling books, Understanding Your Baby and Understanding Your Toddler.
+Her current passions include spending time with her family, dismantling the baby industry, and creating a community of support for families of young children with infants & toddlers of all developmental levels.
+You can learn more at learnwithless.com